rffrasca/PDFKeeper/docs/Build-Instructions-5.x.x.md

     Extract into the "vendor" folder in the PDFKeeper Solution.
 2. Xpdf command line tools (Windows 32/64-bit) - http://www.xpdfreader.com/download.html

-    Extract the entire archive into into the "vendor" folder in the PDFKeeper Solution, maintaining the folder structure.
-Next, rename the "xpdf-tools-win-x.xx.xx" folder in the "vendor" folder to "xpdf-tools-win".
+    Extract the entire archive into the "vendor\xpdf-tools-win" folder in the PDFKeeper Solution.

 ## Build PDFKeeper
 1. Open "PDFKeeper.sln" with Visual Studio.